costajob/app-servers/README.md

 JRuby is the Ruby implementation on the JVM: it supports multi-threading and cope with Ruby MRI pretty closely.

 ### Elixir
 [Elixir](http://elixir-lang.org/) 1.2.5 version is installed via homebrew.
 I studied Elixir in 2015, surfing the wave of [Prag-Dave](https://pragdave.me/) enthusiasm and finding its *rubyesque* resemblance inviting.
 Being based on [Erlang](https://www.erlang.org/) it supports parallelism out of the box by spawning small (2Kb) processes.

 ### Node.js
 [Node.js](https://nodejs.org/en/) stable version (4.x) is installed by official OSX package.
-I once used to program in JavaScript much more that these days.
-I left it behind in favor or more "backend" languages.
-I know it's a shame, since V8 is pretty fast, ES6 has filled many language lacks and the rise of Node.js has proven JavaScript is much more than an in-browser tool.
+I once used to code in JavaScript much more than today.
+I left it behind in favor or more "backend" languages: it is a shame, since V8 is pretty fast, ES6 has filled many language lacks and the rise of Node.js has proven JavaScript is much more than an in-browser tool.

 ### GO
 [GO](https://golang.org/) language version 1.6.2 is installed by official OSX package.
-GO focuses on simplicity by intentionally lacking features considered redundant (i.e. inheritance, exception handling, generics).
+GO focuses on simplicity by intentionally lacking features considered redundant (an approach i am a fan of).
 It tries to address verbosity by using type inference, duck typing and a dry syntax.
-At the same time GO takes a straight approach to parallelism, coming with build in [CSP](https://en.wikipedia.org/wiki/Communicating_sequential_processes) and green threads (goroutines).
+At the same time GO takes a straight approach to parallelism, coming with built in [CSP](https://en.wikipedia.org/wiki/Communicating_sequential_processes) and green threads (goroutines).

 ### Java
 [Java](https://www.java.com/en/) 8 comes pre-installed on Xcode 7.31.